Motivational Interviewing Techniques

 Empathy

-One of the biggest techniques used by MI therapists is empathy.
+One of the biggest techniques used by motivational interviewing therapists is empathy.
 The therapist can put themselves in the client's perspective, and this can allow them to see it through their eyes.
 Many clients come to feel like no one understands them, and by having a therapist who is good at understanding, the therapist is more likely to succeed in the patient’s change process.
 The therapist acknowledges that change is difficult and that they know how they feel.

 Columbo approach